The Perfect 3 Days in Chiang Mai Itinerary for First-Timers

 I’ll be honest with you, I was very hesitant to go first as I don’t like supporting animal tourism in general.
 But meeting with the elephants was one of my life-long dreams so after careful research I chose to book a tour at Chiang Mai Elephant Jungle Sanctuary.

-After my personal experience, I can safely say that they are indeed the bests!
+After my personal experience, I can safely say that they are indeed the best!
 The elephants are treated with the respect they deserve and the guides are passionate and knowledgeable about the majestic creatures.

 The only thing I did not like was the mud bathing with the elephants because it felt a little bit forced.
 Nevertheless, you can choose not to participate like I did and photograph the elephants instead.